Arkansas–Pine Bluff Golden Lions men's basketball

 The Arkansas–Pine Bluff Golden Lions men's basketball team is the men's basketball team that represents the University of Arkansas at Pine Bluff in Pine Bluff, Arkansas, United States.
 The school's team currently competes in the Southwestern Athletic Conference and led the conference in average home attendance for six consecutive years (2009–2015).
+Arkansas Pine-Bluff has been a member of the SWAC since 1997, after leaving it in 1970.
+In their two tenures in the SWAC, they won the regular season once in 1967 and the SWAC men's basketball tournament in 2010.

 Postseason results

-NCAA tournament results
+NCAA Division I

 The Golden Lions have appeared in the NCAA tournament one time.
 Their record is 1–1.

+NCAA Division II

+During their time in Division II as Arkansas AM&N, the team appeared in the NCAA Division II men's basketball tournament one time.
+Their record was 0–2.